'Strike', a play by Paddy Devlin, is brought to the stage for the first time.

 Written by Paddy Devlin and directed by Roy Heayberd, 'Strike' is set in the Belfast docks in the seventies.
 The play is based on the story of one docker's arrest and detention by the police in Liverpool.
 The other dockers go on strike to secure his release.

-Devlin also refers to the dialogue of the docks that lends itself to colourful turns of phrase which work well in theatre.
+Paddy Devlin refers to the dialogue of the docks that lends itself to colourful turns of phrase which work well in theatre.
 He feels that the play will enable people from all walks of life to understand the North better.

 An RTÉ News broadcast on 28 August 1984.
 The reporter is David Ross.